yjk16/aws/vpc.md

 `Edit Network settings`

-From the VPC, search for your name and select this one.
+For the `VPC`, search for your name and select this one.

 Under `Auto-assign public IP`, click `Enable`.